 For programs established prior to January 12, 2007, the initial review should commence no later than 5 years after the program was implemented.
-For CSPs established prior to January 12, 2007, the requirement to initiate the first review 5 years after implementation does not apply.
-The South Atlantic Council completed an initial review of the Wreckfish ITQ program in 2009.
-Because the CS Policy indicates that periodic reviews are expected of all Catch Share programs (CSPs), reviews for CSPs established prior to January 12, 2007, should be initiated no later than 7 years after the CS Policy went into effect in 2010 (i.e., no later than the end of calendar year 2017), consistent with Magnuson Stevens Act's (MSA) requirement for subsequent reviews.
+For some catch share programs (CSP) established prior to January 12, 2007, it is not possible to satisfy the requirement to initiate the first review 5 years after implementation.
+The Council completed an initial review of the Wreckfish ITQ program in 2009 (SAFMC 2009).
+Because the CS Policy indicates that periodic reviews are expected of all CSPs, reviews for CSPs established prior to January 12, 2007, should be initiated no later than 7 years after the CS Policy went into effect in 2010 (i.e., no later than the end of calendar year 2017), consistent with Magnuson-Stevens Act's requirement for subsequent reviews.
 Subsequent reviews should coincide with scheduled Council review of the relevant FMP, but no less frequently than once every 7 years.
 This review is the first subsequent review of the Wreckfish ITQ program.
-Although the Councils and NMFS should also follow any timelines for additional program reviews specified by the FMP or FMP amendments (hereinafter collectively referred to as "FMP") that created or modified the program, no additional timelines for reviewing the wreckfish program are currently specified in the Snapper-Grouper FMP.
+Although the Councils and NMFS should also follow any timelines for additional program reviews specified by the FMP or FMP amendments (hereinafter collectively referred to as "FMP") that created or modified the program, no additional timelines for reviewing the Wreckfish ITQ program are currently specified in the Snapper Grouper FMP.